nk9/gannett-describr/README.md

 | <kbd>t</kbd> | **Fill count number** of EDs from current primary slot (mnemonic: counT) |
 | <kbd>r</kbd> | **Remove ED(s)** from image (use <kbd>q</kbd> to dismiss) |

 You can add more slots to use, and interact with them by holding down <kbd>Shift</kbd>.
+Slots are stored and displayed in sorted order.

 | Key  | Effect |
 | ---- | ------------- |